tweet tweetMy Tweets

 The three of us arrived late afternoon – it’s sweltering in those bee suits – and assessed the situation and set up the area.
 Basically, every beekeeper needs a bee jacket, a hive tool, and a smoker.
 For the removal, we also had a swarm box inside a larger vacuum box with a hose attached, large plastic trash bags, clean 5-gal buckets for honey, ladder, saws, and various other potential useful tools.

 The main object is to find the queen, because she is the vibrant egg-laying fertile heart of any bee colony.
 The queen is essential to a healthy colony, but there are several circumstances when a hive is (momentarily) queen-less.
 When this is the case, the bees are typically cranky (no leadership!) and even make a different sound than a queened hive.
-Once the queen is captured (there are special queen cages for this purpose) the hive will following.
+Once the queen is captured (there are special queen cages for this purpose) the hive will follow.
 The problem is that the queen, essential as she is, usually lives deep in the layers of comb, attended by a worker bee retinue.
 This hive proved to be queen-less, a theory that was substantiated by the finding of several queen cells.
-The colony was awaiting a new queen to emerge.
+The colony was awaiting a new queen to emerge and the old queen had probably taken off (“swarmed”) with approximately half the worker bees several days previously.

 I’m in hot, humid Boca Raton for 18 days and it’s turning out just fine.
 I’m learning tons of new things (beekeeping, canning…); experiencing some incredible wild life (nesting sea turtles); and spending time with some of my favorite people (the Malnove babies are now 10, 8, and 5).